Yonkers Hoot Owls: 1995 season

 Former MLB all-star Paul Blair was named the manager of the club.
 Most of the players, however, were local residents in their late teens and early twenties; only a handful had any professional experience.
 Former Cincinnati Reds outfielder Leo Garcia was alleged to have played for the Owls, seven years removed from his last major league contest.
 However, a 2021 article about the team states that this was actually a different Leo García, an amateur from Tarrytown, New York.
 Either way, he batted just .158 in 25 games for Yonkers.

 One of the Owls' few good players was Pete Bifone, who had played the year before in the San Diego Padres system; he not only joined the club as a player but also attempted (mostly in vain) to sell ads for the ballpark and programs.
-In July, Bifone quit the club in disgust, taking his .329 batting average with him.

 In the end, Yonkers would finish the 1995 season with a disastrous 14–54 (.206) record, last in the six-team league, 37 games out of first place.
 It was the worst record of any pro baseball club (major, minor or independent) in 1995, and one of the worst by any team in modern times.
 Leone had no choice but to fold the club after the 1995 season; Yonkers' spot in the NEL was taken by a team from Bangor, Maine, in 1996.

 In March 2021, an article on MLB.com declared the Yonkers Hoot Owls the "worst team in the history of paid play" of baseball even as players recalled their time fondly, with Pete Bifone recalling, "We sucked.
 But it was the funnest year of my life."